-The population of about 10 is spread out on a couple of farms at the end of the valley.
+The population of about 10 lives on a couple of farms at the end of the valley.
 Nestled between high mountains they overlook what used to be an inlet with a deep and good natural harbour.
 A storm put an end to that and blocked the inlet with sand.
 The lagoon is filled with fresh water from a set of streams but light boats are able to get in and out on high tide.
 It is popular to take a walk to the sea along the lagoon called Pollurin.
 One has to make sure to go and return on low tide.

 I stayed on the safe side and concentrated instead on the church (1858) and nearby buildings.
 I did not visit the museum, but did not fail to recognise Saksun as a place as picturesque as it gets.